auth0/docs/articles/connections/social/renren.md

 connection: RenRen
 image: /media/connections/renren.png
 seo_alias: renren
-description: How to obtain an API Key and Secret Key for RenRen.
+description: Learn how to add login functionality to your app with RenRen.
+You will need to obtain an API Key and Secret Key for RenRen.
 toc: true
 index: 26
 topics: